 Marriage is an exciting and wonderful chapter in your life.
 At the same time, it comes with its share of challenges.
-There is never a wrong time for relationship counseling—you can use it as a tune up to refine the little bugs in your marriage, or to help you and your spouse get over big hurdles.
-The catch is, little problems here and there (you may not even notice them!) eventually add up to some major problems in your relationship.
-It’s better to get them in check early!
+There is never a wrong time for relationship counseling—early or late in your marriage, you can use it as a tune up to refine the little bugs in your relationship or to help you and your spouse get over big hurdles.
+The catch is, little problems here and there (you may not even notice them) eventually add up to some major problems in your relationship.
+It’s better to get them in check early.

 Perhaps you deal with conflict situations by giving in.
 The fight just doesn’t seem worth it, and you feel it’s always better to just yield to whatever your spouse wants.
 This might work to avoid conflict in the moment, and at the same time, it leads to marriage problems like depression and resentment.
 Relationship counseling can teach you ways to make decisions that accommodate both of your needs and wants, without leaving anybody short!

 Take the Power of Two Relationship Quiz.Begin the Relationship Quiz

 Other times, a situation seems so unpleasant that you might just try to avoid it.
 You put off having sensitive conversations and making difficult decisions.
 This pattern of freezing communication builds icy walls of stress and tension and leads to marriage problems like anxiety and emotional distance.
 Plus, you never get the issue resolved, and it will go on provoking anxiety and eating away at your relationship.

 Many couples consider getting help because they fight too much.
 Fighting has deeper consequences than just loud and unpleasant disagreements.
 Arguing, resisting and pushing your ideas can result in ill will and excessive anger in your marriage that last between moments of conflict.
 It can even turn into controlling behaviors and verbal or physical abuse.
 In addition, fighting usually means that one partner will end up yielding and, as mentioned above, yielding leads to depression.